ORNL-MDF/3DThesis/README.md

 3dThesis is distributed under an [open source 3-clause BSD license](LICENSE).

 ## Build
 3dThesis requires a C++ compiler and OpenMP for on-node parallelism.
+3dThesis will optionally use MPI if available on the system.

 3dThesis primarily support CMake builds.
 A minimal example build and install looks like:
 ```